mkner/robo-util/docs/functions.rst

 .. function::  boundTo2pi(angle)

-  Bounds angle into one circular rotation of 2 pi radians (360 degrees) so even if input is spinning perpertually to an even greater (or lesser) angle, the output is contained into only one equivalent full circular rotation of 2 pi radians (360 degres)
+  Bounds angle into one circular rotation of 2 pi radians (360 degrees).
+  So even if input is spinning perpertually to an even greater (or lesser) angle, the output is contained into only one equivalent full circular rotation of 2 pi radians (360 degres)